 Some Fancy Goldfish are sensitive to the temperature below 62 degrees Fahrenheit and temperature above 75 degrees Fahrenheit can cause nerve damage in all Goldfish.

-Like Goldfish, most fish require an optimum temperature for their proper growth and a higher or lower temperature than that can cause problems.
+Like Goldfish and tropical fish, most fish require an optimum temperature for their proper growth and a higher or lower temperature than that can cause problems.

 So, you should know the ideal temperature for your fish.

 A heater can help you to maintain a constant temperature if you live in a cold region and your fish requires warm water.